Early Colonial Sour Dough Bread

 Form it into four loaves.
 (I often form it into 8 small loaves and one large loaf.)

 Put loaves into baking pans that you have sprayed with cooking spray (such as PAM).

 Return to your warm place and let rise another 1.5 hours.

-for 45 minutes or until the tops turn light brown and you hear a hollow sound when you
+Bake for 50 minutes or until the tops turn light brown and you hear a hollow sound when you